 - 3D printer software price: Free version, with $42 PRO version and $82 Premium version

-The free version of KISSlicer is limited to single extruder 3D printing, and to unlock dual extruder 3D printer options it’ll cost you $42.
+The free version of KISSlicer is limited to single extruder 3D printing, and unlocking dual extruder 3D printer options will cost you $42.
 There’s also a Premium $82 option with more advanced tools, such as the ability to combine multiple STL files into one print.

 Some will not enjoy the less beginner-friendly interface however.

-5 — Tinkerine Suite — Best 3D Slicer For Education / Schools / Beginners
+Tinkerine Suite — Best 3D Slicer For Education / Schools / Beginners

 - 3D printer software cost: Free!

 That means Tinkerine Suite is super easy to understand and use, even if you’re not good with computers or haven’t done much 3D printing before.
-This makes it perfect for uses in classrooms where younger children may not have much experience with technology, with the simple UX making learning Tinkerine Suite a breeze.
+This makes it perfect for use in classrooms where younger children may not have much experience with technology, with the simple UX making learning Tinkerine Suite a breeze.

-6 — Prusa Slicer — Best 3D Printer Software For Prusa Printer Owners
+Prusa Slicer — Best 3D Printer Software For Prusa Printer Owners

 - 3D printer software price: Free!

 It works like OctoPrint, installed on a Rasbperry Pi so you can remotely access your prints via a laptop or smartphone.
 If you just want to use Repetier as a 3D slicer, you can still easily print via USB or SD card, or directly to your 3D printer.
-It’s not used as commonly as some 3D slicers, but it’s still a good free 3D printer software option.
+It’s not used as commonly as others like Cura, but it’s still a good free 3D printer software option.

-8 — OctoPrint — 3D printer host for remote printing & also a 3D printer slicer
+OctoPrint — 3D printer host for remote printing & also a 3D printer slicer

 - Price: Free!